 - 1 tsp dried basil

-- Preheat the oven to 400F, then in a large baking dish, add in your cherry tomatoes, garlic cloves, zucchini, red pepper, sun-dried tomatoes and 1 tsp of olive oil and toss to combine.
+- Preheat the oven to 400F, then in a large baking dish, add in your cherry tomatoes, garlic cloves, edamame, red peppers, sun-dried tomatoes and 1 tsp of olive oil and toss to combine.

-- Make a well in the center of your baking dish and add in your hummus.
-Top the hummus with the dry basil, oregano and the remaining olive oil, then place in the oven to bake for 30-40 minutes or until tomatoes are blistered and juicy.
+- Make a well in the center of your baking dish and add in your vegan feta.
+Top the vegan feta with the dry basil, oregano and the remaining olive oil, then place in the oven to bake for 30-40 minutes or until tomatoes are blistered and juicy.

 - Meanwhile, cook pasta according to package directions.